ABOUT HPHS BANDS

 Joshua Chodoroff, Director of Bands

-Mr. Joshua Chodoroff is currently in his twentieth year of teaching.
+Mr. Joshua Chodoroff is currently in his twenty-first year of teaching.
 He was appointed Director of Bands at Highland Park High School in 2014.
 During the curricular school day, he teaches the Wind Symphony, Wind Ensemble, Concert Band, Jazz Ensemble, Jazz Lab Band, and Percussion Ensemble.
 His co-curricular activities at HPHS include leading the Marching Band, Pep Band, Pit Orchestra, and STUNTS Pit Orchestra.
 Under his direction, the HPHS Wind Symphony performed at the 2017 Illinois Music Educators Conference, and has also performed at Symphony Center.
 In 2018 and 2019, he led the HPHS Marching Band alongside the Chicago Symphony Orchestra at the Ravinia Festival in the CSO's premiere and second performances of Leonard Bernstein's Mass; the 2019 performance was featured on PBS in its Great Performances series.